William Alexander Henry: Political life

+During his time on the Supreme Court, Henry authored minority decisions to reform the rule of Crown immunity, attempting to hold the federal government liable in civil actions brought by people that had experienced loss.
+Historian Ian Bushnell described Henry as the most controversial member of the Supreme Court in its early years, he was viewed as an "innovate" justice "in an unruly way".

+Henry died in Ottawa, Ontario on May 3, 1888.

+Personal life

-Henry was a Freemason of St. John’s Lodge, No. 161 (England) in Halifax, and affiliated with Civil Service Lodge No. 148 (Ontario) of Ottawa on March 13, 1883.
+Henry was a Freemason of St. John's Lodge, No. 161 (England) in Halifax, and affiliated with Civil Service Lodge No. 148 (Ontario) of Ottawa on March 13, 1883.

 Henry House in Halifax, which served as Henry's residence from 1854 to 1864, was designated a National Historic Site in 1969 due in part to its association with Henry.